-Miami Beach is not the first city to host Urban Weekend, and certainly not the first first to experience excessive levels of violence, crime, hundreds of arrests, shootings & total trashing of a community, we are simply the most resent hosts As a longtime resident & activist in Miami Beach, I have simply had enough of the the property damage, cars being broken into, not being able to leave my home- much less go out in my own city for real personal fear of violence - all surrounding this weekend.
+Miami Beach is not the first city to host Urban Weekend, and certainly not the first to experience excessive levels of violence, crime, hundreds of arrests, shootings & total trashing of a community, we are simply the most resent hosts in the past As a longtime resident & activist in Miami Beach, I have simply had enough of the the property damage, cars being broken into, not being able to leave my home- much less go out in my own city for real personal fear of violence - all surrounding this weekend.
 This is not an issue of race.
 This in not an issue of social or economic profiling. this is an issue of a total lack of disrespect andcare city & its residents, not to mention other tourists.